nabuhant/CustomerSegmentation/README.md

 5. Perform clustering algorithms:

-1) First the dataframe is subjected to the K-Means algorithm to find the clusters.
+i.
+First the dataframe is subjected to the K-Means algorithm to find the clusters.

 - Found the value of "K =3 " using the Elbow Curve.